-1.3 Longitudinal Emittance Measurement
+1.7 Longitudinal Emittance Measurement

-Ionization cooling only cools transverse phase space (for muons of $\gamma \leq 3$), and "heats" the longitudinal phase space.
+Ionization cooling only cools transverse space space (for muons of $\gamma \leq 3$), and "heats" the longitudinal phase space [13].
 The latter can lead to loss of particles as the muon bunch grows larger than the "bucket" in longitudinal phase space.
 Hence, a significant goal of an ionization cooling R&D program is the characterization of longitudinal phase space growth.